Space telescope's 'golden eye' opens, last major hurdle

 Webb is so big that it had to be folded orgami-style to fit in the rocket that soared from South America two weeks ago.
 The riskiest operation occurred earlier in the week, when the tennis court-size sunshield unfurled, providing subzero shade for the mirror and infrared detectors.

 Flight controllers in Baltimore began opening the primary mirror Friday, unfolding the left side like a drop-leaf table.
 The mood was even more upbeat Saturday, with peppy music filling the control room as the right side snapped into place.
 After applauding, the controllers immediately got back to work, latching everything down.
-They jumped to their feet and cheered when the operation was finally complete two hours later.
+They jumped to their feet, exchanged high-fives and cheered from behind masks when the operation was finally complete 2 1/2 hours later, doing their best to remain socially distant because of the global surge in COVID-19 cases.

 “We have a deployed telescope on orbit, a magnificent telescope the likes of which the world has never seen,” Zurbuchen said, congratulating the team.
 “So how does it feel to make history, everybody?
 You just did it.”